RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Specifying the Copybook Paths for the Bankdemo Project**

-Next, you need to specify the copybook paths for the project in order for the copybook dependencies to be resolved:
+Next, specify the copybook paths for the project so that the copybook dependencies get resolved:

 1. In Application Explorer view, right-click the Bankdemo project and click **Properties**.
 2. Expand **Rocket Software** and then click **Build Path**.
 3. Click the **Dependency Paths** tab and ensure **Type** is set to **COBOL Copybook Paths**.
-4. Check the check box in front of **Bankdemo/copybook**.
+4. Select the check box in front of **Bankdemo/copybook**.
 5. Click the **Build Precedence** tab and click **Deselect All** in the right side of the dialog box.

-    You do not need to compile all source files for this demonstration, so you only need to enable some of the folders on this page.
+    You do not have to compile all source files for this demonstration, so you only have to enable some of the folders on this page.

-6. Check the check boxes for the following folders:
+6. Select the check boxes for the following folders:
     -   **Bankdemo/bms/cobol**
     -   **Bankdemo/cobol/core**
     -   **Bankdemo/cobol/data/vsam**